HimoriK/game-reversing/README.md

 ## Beginner Learning Materials on Reverse Engineering Video Games

-A compiled list based on personally recommended learning materials to reverse engineer video games. <br>
+A compiled list of learning materials to reverse engineer video games. <br>
 Content focuses on Windows x86.